chunjunliang/badmintonxr/README.md

-# BadmintonXR is about a multiplayer VR badminton game which named Badminton Battle
+# badmintonxr is about a multiplayer VR badminton game which named Badminton Battle